Skip to main content

 Thomas Hall

-Licensed general contractor and Realtor with over 13 years of hands-on experience in home remodeling, permitting, and residential real estate.
+Licensed general contractor and Realtor with over 13 years of hands-on remodeling and permitting experience.
+Leads scope planning, permitting, and quality standards across residential remodels and structural work.

 Learn more about our team →